WHERE DO TICKS HIDE ON YOUR BODY

 Most pathogens did not significantly change where ticks attached.
 However, ticks infected with B. burgdorferi showed a shift toward the midsection of the body.

-Transmission typically requires several hours of attachment.
+Transmission usually requires several hours of attachment.
 Prompt detection and removal remain critical.

 Lone Star Ticks: Different Behavior